 In order to re-enable transmission in this case, release PTT and push it again.

-When having more than one PTT button and microphone equipped, it can be configured (chapter 3.3) to use only one PTT button for transmissions.
+When having more than one PTT button and microphones connected, the system can be configured (chapter 3.3) to use only one PTT button for transmissions.

 2.7 Reception